How Are Neobanks Regulated?

 Newer territory like cryptocurrency

-As neobanks continue to grow, they also stretch into newer territory like cannabis and cryptocurrency for which banks have no knowledge or experience regulating.
-This unprecedented regulatory scheme makes it especially important for neobanks to pair with banking partners who truly understand their industry, the inherent risks, and the business operations.
+As neobanks continue to grow, they also stretch into newer territory like cannabis and blockchain for which banks have no knowledge or experience regulating.
+This unprecedented regulatory scheme makes it especially important for neobanks and fintechs to pair with banking partners who truly understand their industry, the inherent risks, and the business operations.

 At Treasury Prime, neobanks have access to a network of banks that are committed to innovating responsibly, providing opportunities for neobanks to find the appropriate partner to grow with.